rajfp/AssignmentApplication/README.md

 # AssignmentApplication
-Simple android app built using MVVM architecture, kotlin, Retrofit and has implementation of ROOM database.
+Simple android app built using kotlin, Retrofit, Coroutines and implementation of ROOM database.